gaehlerm/SoftwareEngineering/README.md

 Maybe you have a simple question: At what level should you refactor?
 Should you only refactor small elements, or should you delve deep into the core of your software?

 Let me provide another brief example.
-If you are planning to build a house and enjoy cooking.
+Lets assume you are planning to build a house and enjoy cooking.
 Ensure that there is ample space in the kitchen for all your equipment.
 You are very pleased.
 This is the equivalent of a first draft of your code.
 Everything looks perfect.

 Yet dishes get dirty, so you have to clean up the kitchen every day.
 Otherwise, you'd be left with a huge mess in no time.
 This corresponds to the everyday refactoring done by a software engineer.
 Ensure you eliminate code duplications, name all variables appropriately, and clean up anything you find unsatisfactory along the way.